kkontosis/arachnefs/README.md

 This is a file system that is currently being designed.
 There is no code yet and this project is in its beginning.

-If you were looking for a usuable file system we are sorry.
+If you were looking for a usuable file system I am sorry.
 You are welcome to check again in the future to see how the development of this project goes.